Lošinj: Climate

 The island has a mild climate and evergreen vegetation (like myrtle, holm oak, and laurel).
 Veli Lošinj, Čikat and the south-west facing shores are ringed by pine forests, while the highest elevations in the north of the island have more sparse vegetation.

 Around 2600 sunshine hours a year make the island a popular tourist destination in the summer months, especially for nearby Slovenian, German and Italian visitors.
 On average humidity is 70% and temperatures average 24 °C in the summer and 7 °C during the winter.

 Winds

-As with other locations on the Adriatic, Losinj is prone to a variety of Winds.
+As with other locations on the Adriatic, Lošinj is prone to a variety of Winds.
 The Bura is a north-easterly wind that brings low temperatures and dry air masses from the continent, sometimes the gusts are strong enough to turn over heavy vehicles.
 The Jugo is a southerly wind that originates in the Sahara, however, over the relatively long fetch over the warm waters of the Mediterranean it becomes moisture-laden, and typically brings much cloud and stormy weather.
 Traditionally, it is reputed to cause headaches, melancholy and even bouts of madness in the inhabitants of the coastal areas, especially Dalmatians.